UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - "Do XYZ.
 Destroy all items with Reroll trigger. (shape: KING-2)"  (anti-Reroll)
 - "Do XYZ.
 Destroy all REPEATER items. (shape: KING-2)"  (anti-REPEATER)
 - "Do XYZ.
 Item lives are limited to 3. (shape: KING-2)"   (anti-destroy)
+---->  I PREFER THIS:
+- "If item has only 1 trigger, (buff item, or do XYZ)" <--- works with ALL triggers!
+- "Remove PULSE trigger from a random item"
+- "Remove REROLL trigger from a random item"

 ## (SPIKE)